 I grew up with science fiction and fantasy.
 As a kid, I saw Star Wars in theaters in 1977, wrote fan letters to Gil Gerard and memorized the Buck Rogers theme song.
-I played with Star Wars action figures and toys from the original Battlestar Galactica when other girls played with Barbies.
+I played with Star Wars action figures and Battlestar Galactica toys when other girls played with Barbies.

 As a teen, I read my dad’s Heinlein books, Dune novels, Omni and Twilight Zone magazines.
 At Thanksgiving, the annual Twilight Zone marathon held more interest for me than turkey.
 I bought the Ol’ Yellow Eyes is Back CD by Brent Spiner when I was in college.